qsctr/metro/docs/language-reference.md

 Dtfpl is a functional language with a syntax similar to Haskell.
 However, unlike Haskell, dtfpl is not a pure functional language.

-Note that at the moment dtfpl does not come with any built-in functions whatsoever.
-The compiler can still compile programs by converting them into the equivalent JavaScript syntactically, but these programs will not run.
-This will change after support for JavaScript FFI is added.
-Therefore, the example code below is only for demonstration of syntax.
+Currently, dtfpl does not have a standard library or any built-in functions.
+However, you can define bindings to JavaScript functions yourself.

 ## Declarations